-Finding 2021-001 Material Weakness and Nonmaterial Noncompliance in Internal Control over retention of supporting documentation relating to sliding fee test.
+Finding 2022-001 Material Weakness and Nonmaterial Noncompliance in Internal Control over retention of supporting documentation relating to sliding fee test.

-2021-001 Recommendation: The Organization should ensure that controls and procedures are implemented to ensure that all supporting documentation substantiating all patient household income and the number of residents who reside within their household is obtained and verified before services are provided.
+2022-001 Recommendation: The Organization should ensure that controls and procedures are implemented to ensure that all supporting documentation substantiating all patient household income and the number of residents who reside within their household is obtained and verified before services are provided.
 It should then be retained as supporting documentation that this compliance test has been completed and validated.

-Action Taken: We concur with the recommendation and are in the process of developing and implementing a comprehensive plan to ensure that appropriate documentation regarding household income and number of residents who reside within the individual's household is obtained and retained prior to any services being provided to a patient.
+Action Taken: We concur with the recommendation and will establish procedures to ensure supporting documentation substantiating all patient household income and the number of residents who reside within their household is obtained and verified before services are provided.

-Date of Completion: February 22, 2022
+Date of Completion: June 30, 2023

-If the U.S. Department of Health and Human Services has questions regarding this plan, please call Valerie Butt, Chief Financial Officer, at 757-618-0476.
+If the U.S. Department of Health and Human Services has questions regarding this plan, please callValerie Butt, Chief Financial Officer, at 757-618-0476.